-To request maternity leave, employees need to fill in Document 1 - Notification of intention to take maternity leave that is available on eTouch.
+To request maternity leave, employees should do so by putting their request in writing to their line manager..
 Employees must notify their line manager/HR of the intended start date no later than the end of the 15th week before the expected week of confinement.
 The HR department will then send you a letter explaining in detail the company's policy around antenatal and maternity leave and maternity pay.
 Please see section on Maternity and Adoption Leave in the Family Leave Policy regarding leave to attend antenatal appointments.
 More information can be found on eTouch.